10-Q 1 phm-20240930.htm 10-Q - 3Q 2024 phm-20240930

 (b)The carrying value of senior notes reflects the impact of premiums, discounts, and issuance costs that are amortized to interest cost over the respective terms of the senior notes.

-In the three months ended June 30, 2024, we completed repurchases of $193.4 million and $106.6 million aggregate principal amount of our unsecured senior notes scheduled to mature in 2026 and 2027, respectively, through a cash tender offer, bringing our total repurchases in the six months ended June 30, 2024 to $310.2 million.
+In the nine months ended September 30, 2024, we completed repurchases of $193.4 million and $106.6 million aggregate principal amount of our unsecured senior notes scheduled to mature in 2026 and 2027, respectively, through a cash tender offer.
+Our total repurchases in the nine months ended September 30, 2024, including open market repurchases, were $310.2 million.

 PULTEGROUP, INC.